 If you’re potential clients are using both LinkedIn and Facebook, then run a campaign on both to compare the results.
 Don’t just look at cost per lead.
 Look at the quality of those leads too and your social media ROI.

-If you’re not sure how to research what social media channels your target audience are on, then reach out to me, and I’ll be happy to help you out.
+If you’re not sure how to research what social media channels your target audience are on, then watch this short video to learn more.